Formal category theory in $\infty$-equipments I: Introduction

+As $\infty$-categories naturally assemble into an $(\infty,2)$-category, $(\infty,2$)-categories form a natural candidate in which to develop formal category theory.
+For instance, one may speak about adjunctions in an $(\infty,2)$-category \cite{RiehlVerityAdj}.
+However, an important insight in the development of formal category theory is that plain $(\infty,2)$-categories are often insufficient to define the correct categorical notions internally \cite[Section 0]{Wood}.
+We will illustrate this with some examples.

-is fully faithful on mapping $\infty$-categories.
-This recovers the notion of fully faithful functors if $\X$ is the $(\infty,2)$-category of (small) $\infty$-categories.
-However, one can check that, in general, this definition does not recover the correct classical notion of enriched fully faithful functors if $\X$ is the ambient 2-category of enriched categories over an arbitrary monoidal category.
+One could attempt to define a notion of fully faithful arrows in an $(\infty,2)$-category $\C$ as follows.
+Namely, we could say that an arrow $f : x \rightarrow y$ in $\C$ is fully faithful if and only if for every object $z \in \C$, the induced post-composition functor $ f_!: \C(z,x) \rightarrow \C(z,y) $ is fully faithful on mapping $\infty$-categories.
+This recovers the notion of fully faithful functors between $\infty$-categories if $\C$ is the ambient $(\infty,2)$-category of $\infty$-categories, but one can check that this definition does not recover the correct notion of fully faithful functors when $\C$ is an arbitrary ambient $(\infty,2)$-category of enriched $\infty$-categories in general.

-One could also attempt to define a notion of Kan extensions in $\X$.
+One could also attempt to define a notion of Kan extensions internal to $\C$.
 Namely, one could say that the datum of a 2-cell